Madhurimlphd/XAI_Subjectivity_Identification_HateSpeech/README.md

+* Code for the experiment can be found in the file "XAI_Subjectivity"
 * In the experiment, we used the dataset from the HASOC 2019 competition for Hindi: The dataset can be downloaded from the link https://hasocfire.github.io/hasoc/2021/dataset.html.
 * The dataset is password-protected.
 To access the password, contact https://hasocfire.github.io/hasoc/2019/index.html.
 * We created the metadata for the Hindi dataset and relabeled the dataset for incorrect labels.